Transmissions

 a risk as the rebuild or remanufactured transmission are only part of the equation.

-A remanufactured or rebuilt transmission does come with a limited warranty, but the labor to remove and install it is
+A remanufactured or rebuilt transmission does comes with a limited warranty, but the labor to remove and install it is

 Obviously, the choice is